Abdourahamane Tiani: Early life

-Tchiani was born in 1960, 1961, or 1964.
-He hails from Toukounous in the Tillabéri Region, a main recruitment area for the Nigerien army in the west of the country.
-He is a member of the Hausa people.
-He completed his secondary education in the capital Niamey, graduating with a Baccalauréat in 1984.
+Abdourahamane Tiani was born on 1 January 1964.
+Born into a Hausa family, he hails from Toukounous in the Tillabéri Region, a main recruitment area for the Nigerien army in the west of the country.

+Tiani attended primary school in his hometown of Toukounous, attending the Collège d'Enseignement Général (CEG) in Filingué, before completing his secondary education in the capital Niamey, graduating with a Baccalauréat in 1984.
 He then joined the army and studied at the National School of Active Officers in Thiès, Senegal in the same year.